-Describe any approvals and water allocations the project may need under the Water Act 2000 for water supply and storage.
+Describe any approvals, allocations and regulatory requirements the project may need under the Water Act 2000 and the Sustainable Planning Act 2009 for water supply and storage.

 Estimate potable water demand for the project, including the temporary demands during the construction period.
 Provide details of any existing water supply, including town water, which would meet the requirements.
 If water storage and treatment is proposed on site for use by the site workforce, describe the method of treatment and storage.
+Potable water supply for the construction workforce and the operations workforce must comply with the Australian Drinking Water Guidelines 2011.
+Provide information on the quality of the potable water.

 Describe any waste streams from water treatment, and assess the potential impacts of disposal in the appropriate sections of the EIS.